Charley Hull: Amateur career

 Hull came to public attention aged nine, when she won the Ladies Golf Union Championship at Turnberry, competing against adults.
 During the event, she scored 28 stableford points from a handicap of 26.
 Aged ten, she played alongside Morgan Pressel in the British Open Pro-Am.
 Hull then won several amateur events in Great Britain and the United States and became ranked in the top-10 of the World Amateur Golf Rankings.
 She won the English Girls under-13 title in July 2008, and in March 2010 she won the Leveret at Formby Ladies.
 In January 2011, she travelled to Fort Lauderdale, Florida, where she was victorious in the Jones-Doherty match-play Championship, and in May 2011, she won the Welsh Women's Open Stroke Play Championship.
 She followed this up by triumphing in the English Women's Open Amateur Stroke Play Championship in August, and was then selected to represent Europe in the 2011 Junior Solheim Cup.
 Hull lost all three of her matches in the tournament, including a 2 and 1 loss to Lindsey Weaver in the singles.
 The event concluded with the United States retaining the trophy after a 1212 tie.
 At the end of 2011, Hull was crowned the winner of both the English Girls, and Ladies Order of Merit, the first player to win both in the same year.

 In January 2012, Hull returned to Florida where she secured victory at the Harder Hall Invitational, winning with a two-stroke margin over Ariya Jutanugarn.
 Hull was selected by Great Britain and Ireland for the 2012 Curtis Cup at Nairn Golf Club in Scotland.
 Speaking about her approach to the sport before the competition, Hull said "I don't set myself goals really.
 I just go out and play.
 Just have fun, that's what I say."
 She lost her fourballs and foursomes matches on the first two days but won her singles match 5 and 3 against Lindy Duncan on the final day, with Great Britain and Ireland defeating the United States 10.5–9.5.
 Hull had initially been removed from the team in a dispute with the Ladies Golf Union (LGU) over a mandatory training session that conflicted with the Kraft Nabisco Championship, a major championship on the LPGA Tour, to which she had been invited.
-The LGU re-instated Hull to the team and she finished T38th at the Kraft Nabisco Championship.
+The LGU re-instated Hull to the team and she finished tied-38th at the Kraft Nabisco Championship.
 She also competed in the 2012 Women's British Open at Hoylake, where she was tied for third after the first round.